Comprehensive Guide to Types of Physical Media and Networking Cables

 Types of cable include unshielded twisted-pair (UTP), shielded twisted-pair (STP), and coaxial cable.
 Copper-based cables are inexpensive and easy to work with compared to fiber-optic cables.
 Still, as you’ll learn when we get into the particulars, the main disadvantage of copper cable is that it offers a limited range that cannot handle advanced applications.

-The most used physical media for data communications is cabling (copper media), which uses copper wires to send data and control bits between network devices.
+The most commonly used physical media for data communications is cabling (copper media), which uses copper wires to send data and control bits between network devices.
 Cables used for data communications generally consist of individual copper wires from circuits dedicated to specific signaling purposes.
 There are three main types of copper media used in networking:

 - Unshielded Twisted-Pair (UTP)